Joe0x7F/MCP9701A/README.md

-# Limitations of the characteristic equation
+# Limitations of the characteristic equation:

 Besides the limitations listed in the [manufacturer's datasheet](20001942G.pdf "20001942G.pdf"), below are the ranges used in my tests to derive the characteristic equation shown above.
 I anticipate adding wider temperature ranges to my tests as time and ambient temperatures permit which in turn will produce tweaks to the characteristic equation.
 However, I expect the characteristic equation above to be good for any situation in or "near" the domain criterion listed below.